 The value of an object is often determined by its scarcity.
 The rarer an object the more valuable it is.
-Bitcoin is the first scarce digital object, as there will never be more than 21 millions bitcoin.
+Bitcoin is the first scarce digital object, as there will never be more than 21 million bitcoin.

 But how much is a bitcoin really worth?

 The easy answer is: whatever the market is willing to pay for it.
 But this simplified explanation doesn’t do justice to the Bitcoin phenomenon.
-Bitcoiners therefore started applying a method also used for precious metals, the stock-to-flow ratio (s2f).
+Bitcoiners, therefore, started applying a method also used for precious metals, the stock-to-flow ratio (s2f).
 This ratio tells us how many new bitcoin are issued each year relative to the coins already in circulation.
 The smaller the percentage of the flow coming to the markets, the more valuable (scarce) the respective good.
 As the supply of bitcoin decreases every four years (halving), this ratio will go to zero in the distant future.
 However, until the next halving in 2024, bitcoin has a similar s2f ratio as gold.

-For this purpose, a Dutch investor going by the pseudonym of PlanB developed the s2f cross asset (S2FX) model.
-It states that bitcoin went through six different phases, namely 1) proof of concept, 2) payments, 3) E-Gold, 4) financial asset, 5) Silver, 6) Gold (current phase).
+For this purpose, a Dutch investor going by the pseudonym of PlanB, developed the s2f cross-asset (S2FX) model.
+It states that bitcoin went through six different phases, namely 1) proof of concept, 2) payments, 3) e-gold, 4) financial asset, 5) silver, 6) gold (current phase).